The biggest European conference about ML, AI and Deep Learning applications

 • Practical and advanced level talks led by top experts.

-• Party in the city with people from around the world.
-Let’s go wild!
+• Networking and drinks with speakers and people from all around the world.

 • Delicious food and snacks throughout the conference.